antaripJKashyap/Digital-Strategy-Assistant/docs/userGuide.md

 ## Public View
 Upon opening the public view of the app, users are greeted with a home page.
-Clicking on "About" or "T&C" will open a modal which either describes the DLS assistant or shows the terms and conditions of using the assistant.
+Clicking on "About" or "T&C" will open a modal which either describes the DSA or shows the terms and conditions of using the assistant.
 ![image](./images/home.png)

 After clicking Get Started, the assistant will initiate the conversation by prompting the user to select their role.
 Users can click one of the 3 options to select their role.